 - developing children’s problem-solving and logical thinking

-- improving hand–eye coordination, fine motor and spatial skills
+- supporting hand–eye coordination, fine motor and spatial skills

 - encouraging quick thinking and decision making

-- improving memory and concentration and the ability to engage in multitasking.
+- stimulating memory and concentration and the ability to engage in multitasking.

 Negative aspects may include: